 |G. BONORA, P.L.
 DALL’AGLIO, S. PATITUCCI, G. UGGERI

 ||Libreria dello Stato - Istituito Poligrafico e Zecca dello Stato

 Due to the Coronavirus pandemic, and in accordance with the University of Verona guidelines, during the 2020 summer session the assessment modality will be modified as follows: online oral exam.

 The objective of the exam is to verify the achievement of the previously specified expected learning outcomes.

-Oral exam.
-The evaluation will take into account knowledge, skills demonstrated and capacity to express oneself orally using appropriate terminology.
+The evaluation of the written work will take into account knowledge, ability to synthesize, and ability to communicate in written form using appropriate terminology.

 Once the students have passed the written exam, each student will present, in an oral exam, on topics related to the second course that the student has chosen on the basis of personal interests.
 The evaluation will take into account knowledge, skills demonstrated and capacity to express oneself orally using appropriate terminology.
 The final grade will be the average of those achieved in the two tests.